eviltester/gem-guitar-tools/README.md

 Looking through the code I can see that I wrote my own very crude printer drivers.
 Ah, the good old days.

-## Current Links
+## Links

-While getting this ready for release I looked online to see if I could find any references
+While getting this ready for original release I looked online to see if I could find any references

 http://www.atarimax.com/freenet/freenet_material/6.16and32-BitComputersSupportArea/8.OnlineMagazines/showarticle.php?479